johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-webview-policies.md

   ### NewBaseUrlInheritanceBehaviorAllowed

-  #### Allows enabling the feature NewBaseUrlInheritanceBehavior (deprecated)
+  #### Allows enabling the feature NewBaseUrlInheritanceBehavior (obsolete)

-  >DEPRECATED: This policy is deprecated.
-It is currently supported but will become obsolete in a future release.
+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 135.
   #### Supported versions:

-  - On Windows since 123 or later
+  - On Windows since 123, until 135

   #### Description